-Graham Swamp Trail is a 6 mile lightly trafficked loop trail located near Palm Coast, FL that offers the chance to see wildlife and is only recommended for very experienced adventurers.
+Graham Swamp Trail is a 4 mile lightly trafficked out and back trail located near Palm Coast, Florida that offers the chance to see wildlife and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Hiked the back part by the preserve.
 Not too exciting.
 Well marked trails, some birds, armadillo-but not as good as advertised

 Use this place as my daily running trail, start and one end and go back and it's 5miles.
 It's a pretty easy trail I would say